triton-inference-server/server/docs/metrics.md

 On cache hits, the cached response will be used instead of going through the inference backend, so compute times will not be recorded.

-On cache misses, the request will still go through to the inference backend and update compute time metrics accordingly.
+On cache misses, the request will fallback to the inference backend and update compute time metrics accordingly.

 ## Count Metrics